hyparam/blog/_posts/2025-07-24-quest-for-instant-data.md

 Modern data viewer tools take anywhere from 5 sec (DuckDB) to 57 sec (Pandas) to load just 10 rows of data.
 The HCI community largely agrees that the ideal time-to-first-interactivity is 500 ms [[Lui, Heer 2014]](https://idl.cs.washington.edu/files/2014-Latency-InfoVis.pdf).
 Why should that not hold for data?
 Why is it acceptable for data to take 20x longer to load data than a webpage?

 The rest of this blog describes my multi-month journey to hyper-optimize time-to-first-data for parquet files.
-I am still on this journey but, along the way, released Hyparquet [Hyparquet](https://github.com/hyparam/hyparquet), the most conformant browser-based parquet file reader in existence.
+I am still on this journey but, along the way, released [Hyparquet](https://github.com/hyparam/hyparquet), the most conformant browser-based parquet file reader in existence.
 It’s open source and, most importantly, can load my 10 rows of data in 150 ms.

 ## Legacy Server Architecture